 "She thought she was going to die herself.
 She was waiting for him to come in," Flanary said.
 "Obviously she's heartbroken with all the lives lost."

 At a press conference after the shooting, Steven McCraw, director of the Texas Department of Public Safety, said that the teacher had left the door propped open prior to the gunman entering the school.

 "The teacher runs to the room, 132, to retrieve a phone, and that same teacher walks back to the exit door and the door remains propped open," McCraw said at a press conference last Friday.

 But just days later the claim was walked back.
 Texas Department of Public Safety press secretary Ericka Miller confirmed to ABC News that investigators had determined that the teacher had closed the door — but the door did not lock.

 Law enforcement is looking into why the door failed to lock, DPS confirmed to ABC News.

-In the meantime, the teacher's attorney told ABC News that his office is filing a petition for information about Daniel Defense, the company that made the assault weapon used in the attack.
+In the meantime, the teacher's attorney told ABC News that his office is filing a petition for information about Daniel Defense, the company that made the AR-style semi-automatic rifle used in the attack.

 "We can't bring the kids back, but we can find out who's responsible.
 We need to find the people who put the guns in his hands responsible," he said.